 B.A., University of California, Los Angeles; M.S.W., University of Southern California

 Prior to joining LSC, Jessica worked with foster youth in Alameda County.
 After receiving her B.A., she worked as a case manager in a mental health program.
 During graduate school, she worked with youth and families at Public Counsel Law Center and was also an academic advisor for high school students in a college readiness program.
 She was born and raised in the Central Valley, is fluent in Spanish, and is passionate about promoting social justice.

 Direct Line: (415) 780-6345Email me

 Joyce joined LSC in 2016 with more than 12 years of experience in donor development, grant management and communications.
 Most recently she worked at Bay Area Legal Aid and before that at the San Francisco Court Appointed Special Advocate (SF CASA) Program.
-She is passionate about bringing a measure of justice to vulnerable people, particularly children and youth.
 She also enjoys working with adult learners and has tutored GED students and has taught a “Silver Surfers” class-- internet basics for seniors.
 Outside of work, she works to promote reform in the domestic adoption industry.
 She grew up in NYC but now happily lives in the East Bay with her wife, daughter, and dog Whisper, even though she is not a dog person.

 Direct Line: (415) 780-6331Email me